 Recreational Viagra and ED Drug Use: Is It Dangerous?

-Why Do People Take Viagra Without Erectile Dysfunction?
+Why Do People Without ED Take Viagra?

-For example, a 2004 study showed that sildenafil increased the maximum exercise capacity of mountaineers and trekkers at both sea level and at altitude.
+In fact, a 2004 study showed that sildenafil increased the maximum exercise capacity of mountaineers and trekkers at both sea level and at altitude.

 Get hard, stay hard